 When it comes to marketing, I have to make you much more money than you'll pay me.
 That's my whole industry, in a sentence.

-I've been making small businesses money for the past seven years.
+I've been making small businesses money for the past ten years.
 I'm a jack of all [marketing] trades and master of one: guerilla marketing.

 While I'm certainly not limited to small to medium businesses, I've operated in this hyper-lean space where every dollar of the marketing budget counts.
 And I've done everything I can to mitigate risk and costs, one path toward a certain return on investment.

 LinkedGuerilla is one such guerilla campaign: the lowest cost you'll ever see in B2B marketing, the highest possible return.

 Since LinkedIn is the only place to go to target people by job titles, they've got a bit of a monopoly.
 Accordingly, they have extraordinarily high ad prices that block out most of the B2B market.
 Conventionally, you need to have a minimum $15K lifetime value per client to make money with LinkedIn Ads.